microsoft/powercat-automation-kit/site/content/en-gb/contribution/questions.md

 - **template://item/selected** - Will define the format of the object to set the selected format in the image
 - **template://item/unselected** - Will define the format of the object to set the unselected format of items in the image
-- **question://question-name/value** - Will define the format of the object to set the unselected format of items in the image

 Visual elements with a hyper link of question:// will be used to set or unset the array of values inside the set of questions.
 This ability provides the ability to interactively change how other questions are shown to the user.
 For example if the svg file had two objects with the following hyperlinks: